BirdeeHub/ode/README.md

 mutable scopes behave like rust scopes

-immutable ones are executed lazily in the best order when needed and return is REQUIRED and can only be called once.
+immutable ones are executed lazily in the best order when needed and returno Immutable scopes may only return immutable variables, and cannot use mutable variables from containing scopes.
+Return is REQUIRED and can only be called once.

 All files can contain 1 top level anonymous thing that the file can return.
 And then any number of `_=` `~=` `^` typedefs, and immutable variables (includes immutable functions).